-The Government has today announced that RSPB Haweswater will receive funds to set-up the largest native tree and wildflower nursery in the Lake District; creating vital new jobs while helping to restore upland habitats.
+The Government has today announced that RSPB Haweswater will receive funds to set-up the largest native tree and wildflower nursery in the Lake District to aid green recovery; creating vital new jobs while helping to restore upland habitats.
 Working in partnership with landowner, United Utilities and a community of volunteers, the RSPB reserve team will also grow and plant 5,000 trees across the reserve by March 2022, as a natural solution to climate change.

 The Green Recovery Challenge Fund grant of £249,900 will help the RSPB and United Utilities to recruit four new members of staff, alongside a work placement post and new opportunities for green-fingered volunteers.
 United Utilities has also provided an initial £100,000 of match funding towards the project.
 Once established, the nursery will generate 15,000 trees and wildflower plugs per year, including specialist species like juniper, globeflower and downy willow.
 Increasing woodland and scrub will give a more secure future for threatened woodland wildlife like red squirrels, pied flycatchers and redstarts.